cabforum/servercert/docs/BR.md

     b.
 The Applicant's application was deployed prior to the Effective Date;
     c.
 The Applicant's application is in active use by the Applicant or the CA uses a documented process to establish that the Certificate's use is required by a substantial number of Relying Parties;
     d.
 The CA follows a documented process to determine that the Applicant's application poses no known security risks to Relying Parties; and
     e.
-The CA documents that the Applicant's application cannot be patched or replaced without substantial economic outlay.
+The CA documents that the Applicant's application cannot be patched or replaced without substantial economic outlay; and
+    f.
+The CA signs the Subscriber Certificate on or before June 30, 2016; and
+    g.
+The notBefore field in the Subscriber Certificate has a date on or before June 30, 2016.

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls